After Pittsburgh Shooting, Jewish Congregations Vow To Keep Helping Refugees

 Levy says America welcomed her own grandmother when she fled pogroms in Russia, so after Tilko arrived in this country, she helped her get settled here by accompanying her to job interviews.
 "I have a background in HR so I knew the language to speak," she says.

-Volunteers from the synagogue made all the difference when they helped the children with their homework, says Tilko's 15-year-old son Yahya.
+Volunteers from the synagogue made all the difference when they helped the children with their homework, says Tilko's 15-year-old son, Yahya.
 "When we came here first our math was very bad, and they helped us.
 Now we have an A in math and our grades are very good."

 Helene Lederer also helped the family with paperwork.
 Her own children are grown now, so she was able to help the family navigate school administrative matters and fill out other forms.

-To her, aiding the stranger is a fundamental part of being Jewish and no amount of anti-Semitism will change that.
+To her, aiding the stranger is a fundamental part of being Jewish, and no amount of anti-Semitism will change that.
 "They can hate us for that if they want," she says.
 "But that is who we are."

-After the synagogue helped Tilko and her family settle in northern Virginia, Lederer says Muslims from a local mosque were introduced to the refugee family.

-And after the Pittsburgh shooting, members of that same mosque came to a vigil here at Temple Rodef Shalom to stand with Jews against anti-Semitism.
+After the synagogue helped Tilko and her family settle in Northern Virginia, Muslims from a local mosque were introduced to the refugee family, says Lederer.
+And after the Pittsburgh shooting, members of that same mosque came to a vigil at Temple Rodef Shalom to stand with Jews against anti-Semitism.

 To the volunteers, that gesture was a blessing — brought forth by this congregation's effort to "love the stranger as yourself."

-Note: A previous version of this story incorrectly spelled a reference to Susan Levy's last name as Levie.